WithLab/Steganography/README.md

 # Usage

-When you execute the main.py file, you are asked to enter three path:
+When you execute the main.py file, you are asked to choose a mode:

+  The first mode is hiding a text in the image.
+For that you are asked to enter the path to the image, and the text you want to hide in the image.

+  The second mode is hiding an image inside an other image.
+For that you are asked to enter three paths:
     The first one is the path to the image you want to hide.
-  The second one is the path to the image you want to use, to hide the first one The thirs one is the path to the "blank" image, on which the "extracted" image is displayed.
+    The second one is the path to the image you want to use, to hide the first one The third one is the path to the "blank" image, on which the "extracted" image is displayed.

 # Examples